microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Persisting extension data or state

-In some cases, your extension may need to persist state information that does not belong in `settings.json` or a separate workspace configuration file (e.g. `.eslintrc`).
+In some cases, your extension may need to persist state information that does not belong in `settings.json` or a separate workspace configuration file (for example `.eslintrc`).
 To solve this problem, VS Code provides a set of helpful storage properties on the `vscode.ExtensionContext` object passed to your extension during activation.
 If your extension already takes advantage of these properties, it should continue to function regardless of where it runs.

-However, if your extension relies on current VS Code pathing conventions (e.g. `~/.vscode`) or the presence certain OS folders (e.g. `~/.config/Code` on Linux) to persist data, you may run into problems.
+However, if your extension relies on current VS Code pathing conventions (for example `~/.vscode`) or the presence certain OS folders (for example `~/.config/Code` on Linux) to persist data, you may run into problems.
 Fortunately, it should be simple to update your extension and avoid these challenges.

 If you are persisting simple key-value pairs, you can store workspace specific or global state information using `vscode.ExtensionContext.workspaceState` or `vscode.ExtensionContext.globalState` respectively.
-If your data is more complicated than key-value pairs, the  `globalStoragePath` and `storagePath` properties provide "safe" paths that you can use to read/write global workspace specific information in a file.
+If your data is more complicated than key-value pairs, the  `globalStoragePath` and `storagePath` properties provide "safe" paths that you can use to read/write global workspace-specific information in a file.

 These APIs were added in VS Code 1.31.
 To use them, start by updating your `engines.vscode` value in `package.json`: